-To request a No Cost Extension Amendment:
+Requirements for a No Cost Extension Amendment include:

-- 1. Cash match of 12.5% for funds already distributed must be submitted. - 2.
-Cash match pledges not already fulfilled for 12.5% of the remaining award amount must be on file. - 3.
-In an email to the ITC Program Manager, explain the situation necessitating the extension.
+- 1. Cash match of 12.5% for funds already distributed must be submitted, and - 2.
+Cash match pledges not already fulfilled for 12.5% of the remaining award amount must be on file.